 Permitted Uses: Employee data can only be used for purposes explicitly outlined in the employment agreement or consent form.

-Company Formation
+Company Formation and Setup

 Types of Business Entities

-Simplified Stock Company (SpA): A flexible structure suitable for small to medium-sized businesses.
+Simplified Stock Company (SpA): A flexible structure suitable for small to medium sized businesses.
 It offers limited liability and simplified governance.

 Limited Liability Company (SRL): Requires at least two partners and is ideal for closely held businesses.
 Liability is limited to capital contributions.